E-Sign Banner

 Overview of Identity Verification Regime

-An identity verification regime is one of the key changes being introduced by the Economic Crime and Corporate Transparency Act 2023.
-Up until the introduction of this Act, it will have been possible to register an appointment at Companies House without the knowledge or consent of the person being registered.
+The identity verification regime is one of the key changes that has been introduced by the Economic Crime and Corporate Transparency Act 2023.
+Up until the introduction of this Act, it would have been possible to register an appointment at Companies House without the knowledge or consent of the person being registered.
 Companies House had no powers to confirm consent and was legally obliged to register the appointment.
 Once recognised as a fraudulent appointment, it proved time consuming and costly to remove such appointments.

 It is hoped that ID verification will make it much harder to register fictitious directors or beneficial owners, stopping most fraudulent appointments from reaching Companies House.
 It is also hoped that the ID verification regime will provide greater assurance to third parties searching the register that the information on the register is genuine.